 About Badin . . .

-Follow a North Carolina Scenic Byway as it curls under Morrow Mountain, winds through the lush fields of Valley Drive and drops gently into Badin.
-On the National Register of Historic Places, this village in northeastern Stanly County offers the visitor a pleasant pause in a quaint setting.
+Follow a North Carolina Scenic Byway as it curls under Morrow Mountain, winds through the lush fields of Valley Drive and delivers you gently into the Town of Badin.
+Recognized on the National Register of Historic Places, this French flavored village at the foot of the Uwharrie Mountains in northeastern Stanly County offers a pleasant pause in a quaint setting.

-Drop in at the Town Hall for a map of the area or a booklet on the history of the town.
-Grab your camera and take a walk around the village, down narrow lanes, past old French Colonial houses with their little entry bridges over rock-lined storm drains.
-Wander up through the pines to the golf course for lunch at the pub.
+Drop by the Town Hall for a map of the area, a walking tour, or a little literature about the town.
+Take a walk around the village, down narrow lanes, past old Edwardian era French Colonial homes with entry bridges over rock-lined, French-built storm drains.
+Amble through the pines up to the 1913 Badin Inn for lunch.

 Stroll back to the southern end of Badin Lake to the boat landing and the beaches.
-Have a swim before you spread your picnic on a grassy slope beside the water, or settle at one of the many tables scattered beneath the trees.
-Drop a line in the lake and wait for that big fish to bite.
-You won't be the only one.
-Herons and seagulls and an occasional bald eagle fish here.
-Launch your boat and sail across the wide expanses of the lake.
+Have a swim before you spread a picnic on the grassy slope by the water, or settle at one of the many tables dotted beneath the trees.
+Drop a line in the lake and wait for that big fish to bite - you won't be the only one.
+Herons, seagulls, ospreys and a few bald eagles fish here.
+Launch your boat and sail across the wide open expanses of the lake.
 Land on a deserted island.
 Take a look at Uwharrie Point with its plush lakefront homes and championship golf course.
-Sail back to Badin for a long cold drink and a chat with the locals before you head back to explore along the growing network of North Carolina Scenic Byways.
+Sail back to Badin for a refreshing drink and a chat with the locals.
+French architecture and a rich history, skillfully retold in Badin’s historic museums, add to a town with outdoor recreation roots as old as the hills.
+Ancient native culture, Badin Lake, Falls Reservoir, the historic town, Morrow Mountain State Park and Uwharrie National Forest all nestled together, make Badin a true gem in the Uwharrie region.

 A Brief History of Badin

-In the Spring of 1913, a French company, L'Aluminium Français, began work on a dam at the narrows of the Yadkin River--it becomes the Pee Dee River a few miles downstream--to provide power for a smelter.
-A town to house the company's workers was to be built beside the newly-formed lake and named for company president, Adrien Badin.
+In the spring of 1913, French company, L'Aluminium Français, began work on a dam at the narrows of the Yadkin River - which becomes the Pee Dee River a few miles downstream - to provide power for an aluminum smelter.
+A small town was designed to house company workers and engineers.
+It was to be built along the newly-formed lake, and named for company president, Adrien Badin.

-After the outbreak of World War I, the company's credit lines were redirected toward the war effort, ending the construction project at Badin.
-The Mellon Company of Pittsburgh, Pennsylvania, with its aluminum monopoly, the Aluminum Company of America (ALCOA), bought the half-finished company town in November, 1915.
+Following the outbreak of World War I, the company's credit lines were redirected toward the war effort, ending its run at an ambitious construction project in Badin.
+The Mellon Company of Pittsburgh, Pennsylvania, with its aluminum industrial arm, Aluminum Company of America (formerly ALCOA, now Alcoa Inc.), bought the partially complete company town in November, 1915.

-The French had completed a few plant buildings, a clubhouse for single male employees and visitors, a plant manager's residence, and single family residences along Henderson Street.
-Work had begun on 150 apartments, but this was not resumed for three years.
-At this time, bungalows were built along Tallassee Street, cottages on Pine Street, and a women's annex added to the main clubhouse.
+French industrialists had completed some of the first planned structures, a few plant buildings, a clubhouse for single male employees and visitors (now the 1913 Badin Inn), a plant manager's residence, and single family homes along Henderson Street.
+Work had also begun on 150 apartments, but that project was delayed three years.
+Bungalows were built along Tallassee Street, cottages on Pine Street, and a women's annex added to the main clubhouse on the hill.

-By 1917, Badin was a permanent settlement with a hospital, a 20-room school, a large theatre, and several brick commercial buildings.
-It was somewhat unusual in the state in that it offered housing and cultural facilities for black workers.
+By 1917, Badin was a permanent settlement with a hospital (Stanly County’s first), a 20-room school, a grand theatre, and several brick commercial buildings.
+The town was progressive in the state with regard to personal equality standards of the time, offering housing and cultural facilities for both black and white workers alike.

-With the automobiles and improved roads of the 1920's, many Badin workers moved to larger towns and the population of Badin shrank from 5,000 in 1926 to just under 2,000 residents today.
-In 1983, Badin was placed on the National Register of Historic Places and in 1990, the town was incorporated.
+With the automobiles and improved roads of the roaring 1920's, many Badin workers left the narrow, curvilinear town streets behind and moved into larger towns.
+In time that trend became the norm and the population shrank from approximately 5,000 in 1926 to just under 2,000 residents today.
+In 1983, the storied town of Badin was acknowledged on the National Register of Historic Places, and in 1990, the town was incorporated.

 Text adapted from the Badin brochure.